rehanawan/exercise2/README.md

 #### *NOTE3*: Avoid switching to `master` branch, since it contains working example of the project.

-#### HAPPY HACKING! 🙌

 ## What you need to do
   * Make Todo filter work as it's displayed on the screeshots below:
    * Tasks should be filtered
    * Active filter button should be noticeable
   * Adding new tasks should work as expected
   * Fix app messages so they are showing proper message and are disappearing after some time (you can add more styling, animation and different color for different statuses) - _NOTE_: How to do this task is absolutely up to you
   * _EXTRA TASK:_ _Delete_ and or _Edit_ tasks.
-I haven't implemented that part at all, so adding these functionalities into the project will make you sweat a bit, but I ensure you will have a better understanding of how things work in this pattern and will get a good experience.
+This task is *optional* and I haven't implemented that part at all, so adding these functionalities into the project will make you sweat a bit, but I ensure you will have a better understanding of how things work in this pattern and will get a good experience.

+#### HAPPY HACKING! 🙌

 This is how the app was looking before I messed everything up again :very_sad_emoji: ...